 In 2019-20, School District U-46 implemented Freshman Success teams at each of our five comprehensive high schools.
 These teams include administrators, teachers, counselors, and support staff from the school.
 They meet at least once per month to review 9th grade data and determine areas to address as it relates to instruction, curriculum, climate and culture, family connections and grades.
 The teams aim to ensure 9th graders make a successful transition from middle school to high school, and that we continue to develop and offer systems in place to support students, staff, and families when needed.
 We are continuing that work this year with the investment and addition of a new high school role; the Assistant Principal of Freshman Success, at each of our five comprehensive high schools.
-In 2019, 88.3 percent of U-46 freshmen ranked as “on track” according to this metric compared to the state’s overall average of 88.8 percent The state notes that the suspension of in-person instruction March may have impacted results.

 Advanced Placement Classes: